 Once you own an RV you will still need to buy many essential accessories.
 For example, you will need to buy things like toilet chemicals, RV toilet paper, a septic hose, a freshwater hose, leveling blocks, a fire extinguisher, and the list goes on.
 For a detailed list check out our article called 29 Must-Have RV Accessories for a New Camper or Travel Trailer where we list everything you will need to outfit your RV.

 1. Should I Buy an RV?

-Owning an RV certainly has its advantages and disadvantages and you should read our article called The Pros and Cons of Owning an RV for details.
+Owning an RV certainly has its advantages and disadvantages and you should read our article called Full Time RV Costs to Consider for details.
 But if you think you will use your RV for more than 30 days a year it is worth considering purchasing one.
 But you also should be sure you would enjoy most of the Pros listed above.
 Many of the benefits of owning an RV are not financial, but intangible and personal in nature.

 Have you purchased an RV, camper or motorhome and have some helpful advice you would like to share?
 Please leave a comment below.

 Thanks for reading this article and if you would like to contact us directly, please visit our Contact Page to send us an email.